rapidnoodle/rapidnoodle/README.md

 - 👀 I’m interested in programming, obv
 - 🌱 I’m currently learning TypeScript which I should have been learning a long time ago
 - 💞️ I’m looking to collaborate on any projects, because it's fun
-- 📫 How to reach me: @Noodles#5211 on Discord
+- 📫 How to reach me: @rapidnoodle on Discord

 <!---
 rapidnoodle/rapidnoodle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.